 The list below represents examples of textbooks that meet the curricular requirements of AP Environmental Science.
-The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Berg, Linda, Peter Raven, and David Hassenzhal.
 Environment.
 10th ed., New York, NY: John Wiley and Sons, 2018.

 - Chiras, Daniel D. Environmental Science.
 10th ed., Boston, MA: Jones and Bartlett, 2016.

 - Friedland, Andrew and Rick Relyea.
-Environmental Science for AP.
-W. H. Freeman and Company.
+Environmental Science for the AP® Course.
+3rd ed., Bedford, Freeman, and Worth, 2019.